ropensci-archive/learngganimate/ease_aes.md

 ![](ease_aes_files/figure-gfm/unnamed-chunk-4-1.gif)<!-- -->

-# The affect of the modifiers
+# The effect of the modifiers

 ## Motivation